BilhaNanetia/sales-and-inventory/README.md

 # BeeMoto Sales and Inventory Tracker
 ## Overview
 BeeMoto Sales and Inventory Tracker is a web application designed to help manage the sales and inventory of motorbike spares.
-This application allows users to track sales, manage inventory, and generate various reports for daily, monthly, and yearly totals.
+This application allows users to track sales, manage inventory, and generate various reports for daily,weekly, monthly, and yearly totals.
 ## Features
+- **User Authentication:**
-- User Authentication: Secure login and registration system.
+    - Secure login and registration system.
+    - Restrict access to certain features based on user role (admin or employee)
+- **Sales Management:**
-- Sales Management: Add sales records, view daily sales, and check total sales for different periods.
+    - Add sales records
+    - View sales history and transaction details
+    - Update inventory levels automatically after each sale
+- **Inventory Management:**
+    - Add new inventory items
+    - Update existing inventory
+    - Remove items from the inventory
-- Inventory Management: Add new inventory items, update existing inventory, and view current stock levels.
+    - View current stock levels.
+- **Search Functionality:**
+    - Search for spare parts by name or ID
+    - Display search results in alphabetical order
+- **Reporting:**
-- Reporting: Get daily, monthly, and yearly totals for sales.
+    - Get daily, weekly, monthly, and yearly totals for sales.
+- **Low Stock Alerts:**
-- Low Stock Alerts: Identify items with low stock levels to prevent inventory shortages.
+    - Identify items with low stock levels to prevent inventory shortages.
 ## Technology Stack
 - Backend:
   - Python 3.x
   - Flask
   - Flask-Login (for user authentication)
   - SQLite